-Animal Crossing: New Horizons is the first new entry in the mainline Animal Crossing series for almost eight years and the first entry to be playable on the Nintendo Switch - and it was definitely worth the wait.
+Animal Crossing: New Horizons was the first new entry in the mainline Animal Crossing series for almost eight years and the first entry to be playable on the Nintendo Switch.
+It was easily worth the wait.

-Animal Crossing: New Horizons is packed with charm and the perfect game for those who want to kick back and just take things at their own pace.
-It’s familiar and fresh, deftly combining the old enjoyable parts of the series with some much-needed improvements and far greater depth than we’ve seen before.
+New Horizons feels familiar and fresh, deftly combining the old enjoyable parts of the series with some much-needed improvements and far greater depth than we’ve seen before.
 It just keeps giving, too, with regular seasonal updates to keep you invested.
 It's one of the best Switch games for relaxing and engaging play.

-Check out our full Animal Crossing review here.
+Check out our full Animal Crossing: New Horizons Review

-Cramming in hundreds upon hundreds of hours of RPG adventure, these double packs should not be missed.
-Pairing Planescape Torment with Icewind Dale, or the two Baldur's Gate games (plus all games' associated add-on packs) these enhanced editions for the Nintendo Switch make four classics PC role playing games playable on console for the first time.
+Cramming in hundreds of hours of RPG adventures, these double packs should not be missed.
+Pairing Planescape Torment with Icewind Dale, or the two Baldur's Gate games (plus all games' associated add-on packs), these enhanced editions for the Nintendo Switch make four classics PC role playing games playable on console for the first time.